HFB 320 Hansa Jet: Design

-The HFB 320 Hansa Jet is a mid-wing monoplane of a somewhat conventional layout, being powered by a rear-mounted twin jet engines beneath a T-tail.
+The HFB 320 Hansa Jet is a mid-wing monoplane of a somewhat conventional layout, being powered by twin rear-mounted jet engines beneath a T-tail.
 Constructed entirely of metal, it has a 10-seat passenger cabin and retractable undercarriage.
 As certified, the Hansa Jet can carry up to 12 passengers.
 Its General Electric CJ610 turbojet engines enabled the aircraft to achieve a maximum speed of 486 kn along with a maximum endurance in excess of 1,200 nmi.
 The decision to mount these engines far aft contributed to the relatively quiet cabin.

 An unusual feature of the Hansa Jet is its forward-swept wing, which is mid-mounted in the fuselage.
 This arrangement provided multiple benefits, not least maximising the aircraft's speed capabilities.
 It also allowed the main wing spar to pass through the fuselage behind the passenger cabin, thus leaving it unencumbered by carry-through spars or similar structural elements; this choice facilitated the adoption of a longer cabin with more seats while maintaining adequate headroom in the small-diameter fuselage.
 As of 2019, the HFB 320 remains the only civilian jet ever to have a forward-swept wing.

 For added safety, the Hansa Jet was furnished with triple-redundant systems.
 It was also provisioned with a fully automated fuel system, having a 1,075 USgal capacity distributed across multiple fuel tanks located in the fuselage, wing, and wing tips.
-Early aircraft were known to wear out their brakes at a high rate during landings; while a drogue parachute was made available as an optional.
+Early aircraft were known to wear out their brakes at a high rate during landings; while a drogue parachute was made available as an option.
 The brake issue was later effectively addressed via the availability of more substantial brake units and the introduction of thrust reversers.